NirantK/nirantk.github.io/docs/writing/posts/read-deep-learning-paper.md

 ---
-contributors:
+authors:
-- Nirant Kasliwal
+  - nirant
-date: '2020-11-15 23:29:18+05:30'
+date: 2020-11-15
-description: Making the best of your Paper Reading Time
-draft: false
-excerpt: Making the best of your Paper Reading Time
-featured_image: images/paper-background.jpg
-images: []
-lastmod: '2020-11-15 23:29:18+05:30'
-tags:
+categories:
   - machine-learning
   - tech
-title: How to Read a Deep Learning Paper
-toc: true
-weight: 50
 ---

 ## Who is this for?